 Precautions and Warnings for Using Meloxicam

-The possible side effects caused by not taking note of precautions appropriately is a major reason why meloxicam medical prescription is required.
-Most of those side effects can be avoided by paying more attention to detail.
+The possible side effects caused by not taking note of precautions is a major reason why Meloxicam medical prescription is required.
+Most of those side effects, such as heart and cardiovascular complications, can be avoided by paying more attention to detail.

-If the patient knows that they are allergic to this NSAID, then they must inform the physician or pharmacist that prescribes it.
-Any other allergies should also be made known, just in case, they could cause any interference with the effectiveness or functionality of the drug.
+If the patient knows that they are allergic to this NSAID, they must inform the physician or pharmacist who prescribes it.
+Any other allergies should also be made known, just in case they could cause any interference with the effectiveness or functionality of the drug.
 Other NSAIDs like Celebrex could also be prescribed in such cases.